 Chinese citizens who wish to apply for a Thailand tourist visa (Thailand eVisa on arrival from China) can currently apply for a 15-day visa on arrival.
-The new Thai eVisa on arrival has been implemented to speed up the visa on arrival procedure through a simple online electronic application.
+The Thai eVisa on arrival has been implemented to speed up the visa on arrival procedure through a simple online electronic application.

 Does Chinese need an eVisa on Arrival to Thailand?